Discover Ouray’s rich mining heritage on a tour of the Bachelor Syracuse Mine. It’s located about 3.5 miles north of downtown Ouray.

 Miner’s Weekend Cafe – Every summer weekend from Memorial Day through Labor Day, Bachelor Syracuse mine offers a miner’s breakfast.
 Choices include a la carte fare, fluffy buttermilk pancakes, and your traditional eggs and meat with farm fresh produce.

-Address: 95 Gold Mountain Trail, Ouray
+Address: 95 Gold Mountain Trail, Ouray, CO

 Season: late May – early September